-It is such a privilege to be part of the planning community and a distinct and humbling honor to lead the South Carolina Chapter of the American Planning Association (SCAPA).
+It is such a privilege to be part of the planning community and a distinct and humbling honor to lead the South Carolina Chapter of the American Planning Association (APA South Carolina).
 As I work here in South Carolina, travel to projects around the country, and volunteer within this organization, I am continuously reminded of the “Big Tent” that planning embraces.
 Inclusiveness is not just a concept for planners, it is a way of life.

 We exhibit our passion for inclusion through the way we work with communities and the manner in which we build our profession.
 I often speak about the agility of planning and that we have the luxury of many specialties within the planning profession that provides planners the opportunity to reinvent themselves without actually changing career paths.
 This also allows us to welcome individuals from all walks of life and backgrounds into planning.
 We embrace these unique perspectives, knowing that each new viewpoint makes our profession stronger.
 While we strive to make the planning profession elite and valued, the concept of elitism is not part of our lexicon and I hope that it never will be.

 During the “silly season” that we are in with Presidential primaries, pontificating, and posturing, you often hear about one or another political party’s efforts to increase their reach to new constituencies referred to as them having a “Big Tent.”
 However, those are generally just words and platitudes aimed at securing votes.
 While I believe planning’s “Big Tent” is much more genuine, we still have work to do.
 It is important that we not only welcome inclusivity in planning but encourage, nurture, and create opportunities for inclusion as well.